Q. What size and fitting do the Redback boots come in?

 Q. What is Polyurethane and what causes Hydrolysis?

 A. Polyurethane is a plastic material, a polymer composed of a chain of organic units joined by carbamate links.
-Redback and Blue Tongue footwear are made up of Polyurethane in the midsoles thus creating the lightweight, long-lasting comfort you find in our products.
+Redback footwear is made up of Polyurethane in the midsoles thus creating the lightweight, long-lasting comfort you find in our products.
 While polyurethane is very flexible, light and durable it can be susceptible to hydrolysis if not used properly.
 Hydrolysis is a reaction, when undisturbed poly molecules sit for extended periods of time they become weaker and thus leading to problems such as sole disintegration.
 The best way to avoid hydrolysis is to use your boots, wearing them will keep the Polyurethane molecules “alive” and make them last.
 Storing our boots for a long time can create hydrolysis.

 Q. Why do Redback boots have a different, thicker sole profile to most boots?